-These money complexities are evident in several musicians’ art, which carries us over to 50 of the best songs about money.
-This list features hip hop, rock, pop songs, and more.
+These money complexities are evident in several musicians’ art, which carries over 50 of the best songs about money.
+This list features hip-hop, rock, pop songs, and more.
 Spin these tracks in your home, car, or anywhere.

 50 Songs About Money